 Everybody loves rockpooling don’t they?
 Well we certainly do!
-So we have found the five best beaches in Cornwall to discover and learn about local marine life whilst having loads of fun!
+So we have found the five best beaches in Cornwall to discover and learn about local marine life whilst having loads of fun on your Cornwall family holiday!

 Treyarnon Bay near Padstow